lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 ~~~
 {: #fig-attester title="Interaction between Attesting and Target Environment"}

+{{fig-attester}} places the CSR library outside the Attester, which
+is an implementation choice.
+The CSR library may also be located
+inside the trusted computing base.
+Regardless of the placement
+of the CSR library an Attesting Environment MUST be able to collect
+claims about the Target Environment such that statements about
+the storage of the keying material can be made.
+For example, one
+implementation may perform a software measurement of the CSR library
+along with the crypto library implementation that has access to the
+keying material.
+For the Verifier the provided Evidence must allow
+an assessment to be made whether the key used to sign the CSR
+is stored in a secure location and cannot be exported.

-The attestation evidence communicated in the attributes and
+Evidence communicated in the attributes and structures defined
-structures defined in this document are meant to be used in
-a PKCS10 Certification Signing Request (CSR).
-It is up to the
+in this document are meant to be used in a CSR.
+It is up to
-verifier and to the relying party (RA/CA) to place as much or
+the Verifier and to the Relying Party (RA/CA) to place as much or
 as little trust in this information as dictated by policies.

-This document defines the transport of evidence of different formats
+This document defines the transport of Evidence of different formats
 in a CSR.
-Some of these attestation formats are based on standards
+Some of these encoding formats are based on standards
 while others are proprietary formats.
-A verifier will need to understand
+A Verifier will need to understand
-these formats for matching the received values against policies.
+these formats for matching the received claim values against policies.

-Policies drive the processing of evidence at the verifier and other
+Policies drive the processing of Evidence at the Verifier and other
-policies influence the decision making at the relying party when
+policies influence the decision making at the Relying Party when
-evaluating the attestation result.
-The relying party is ultimately
+evaluating the Attestation Result.
+The Relying Party is ultimately
-responsible for making a decision of what attestation-related
+responsible for making a decision of what information in the Attestation
-information in the CSR it will accept.
+Result it will accept.
 The presence of the attributes
-defined in this specification provide the relying party with additional
+defined in this specification provide the Relying Party with additional
-assurance about attester.
-Policies used at the verifier and the relying
+assurance about Attester.
+Policies used at the Verifier and the Relying
-party are implementation dependent and out of scope for this document.
+Party are implementation dependent and out of scope for this document.
-Whether to require the use of the attestation-related attributes in the
+Whether to require the use of Evidence in a CSR is out-of-scope for
-CSR is out-of-scope for this document.
+this document.

-Evidence generated by the attestation generally needs to be fresh to provide
+Evidence generated by the Attester generally needs to be fresh to provide
-value to the verifier since the configuration on the device may change
+value to the Verifier since the configuration on the device may change
 over time.
 Section 10 of {{RFC9334}} discusses different approaches for
 providing freshness, including a nonce-based approach, the use of timestamps
 and an epoch-based technique.
 The use of nonces requires an extra message
-exchange via the relying party and the use of timestamps requires
+exchange via the Relying Party and the use of timestamps requires
 synchronized clocks.
 Epochs also require communication.
 The definition of
 "fresh" is somewhat ambiguous in the context of CSRs, especially
 considering that non-automated certificate enrollments are often asyncronous,